Mykulcoding/TrendTube/README.md

 - [Daniel Notice](https://github.com/DanielVNotice)

 ## Note to Grader
 The News API doesn't work if it is not from localhost because it is blocked by cors on the API server side unless it is paid for.
 So because of this when you search on the deployed website link, the News information is not being displayed.
-However, when you load website using the HTML on VSCode, it displays the below screenshot.
+However, when you load website using the HTML on VSCode, it displays the below screenshot and video.

 ## Website link
  https://mykulcoding.github.io/TrendTube/